tdip19/tdip19.github.io/index.md

 ## About Me

-What's up? hey\|you
+Hey you!
+Welcome to my epic website!!! rawr xd

-I am an awesome student at Lehigh, you should hire me!
+I am a junior at Lehigh University studying Finance and Supply Chain Management

 <!-- Upload your own photo and change the path -->